bongiozzo/musica_mustdie/output/band_deathstars.md

 # Deathstars

-Дискография
+## Дискография

-"Synthetic Generation" 2003, Industrial
+### "Synthetic Generation" 2003, Industrial

+01. Semi-Automatic
+02. Synthetic Generation
+03. New Dead Nation
+04. Syndrome
+05. Modern Death
+06. Little Angel
+07. The Revolution Exodus
+08. Damn Me
+09. The Rape of Virtue
+10. Genocide
+11. No Light to Shun
+12. White Wedding
+13. Our God the Drugs

+Whiplasher - Vocals
+Nightmare Industries - Guitars, Bass, Programming Beast X Electric - Guitars
+Bone W Machine - Drums

+Produced by Nightmare Industries
+All tracks mixed by Stefan Glaumann at ToyTown
+Studios
+Except track 12 mixed by Carl-Michael Herlofsson at Primal Studios
+Except track 13 mixed by Nico Elgstrand at D.P.A.
+Studios
+Recorded by Deathstars and Anders Friden at
+Fredman Studios
+Mastered by Hakan Akesson at Cutting Room
+Published by Universal Music Publishing AB
+Photos by Knotan
+Original design by Berlin
+Additional design by Thomas Ewerhard

-"Termination Bliss" 2006, Industrial
+### "Termination Bliss" 2006, Industrial

+01. Tongues
+02. Blitzkrieg Boom
+03. Motherzone
+04. Cyanide
+05. The Greatest Fight On Earth
+06. Play God
+07. Trinity Fields
+08. The Last Ammunition
+09. Virtue To Vice
+10. Death In Vogue
+11. Termination Bliss
+12. Termination Bliss (Piano Version)
+13. Blitzkrieg (Driven On Remix)

-"Night Electric Night " 2009, Industrial
+### "Night Electric Night " 2009, Industrial

+1. Chertograd (4:45)
+2. Venus In Arms (4:02)
+3. Opium (3:43)
+4. Night Electric Night (4:04)
+5. Death Dies Hard (3:21)
+6. The Mark Of The Gun (4:02)
+7. Via The End (4:07)
+8. Blood Stains Blondes (3:15)
+9. Babylon (4:18)
+10. The Fuel Ignites (4:01)
+11. Arclight (4:35)

-"The Greatest Hits On Earth" 2011, Industrial
+### "The Greatest Hits On Earth" 2011, Industrial

+01. Death Is Wasted On The Dead
+02. Metal
+03. Death Dies Hard
+04. Blitzkrieg
+05. Motherzone
+06. Synthetic Generation
+07. Tongues
+08. Blood Stains Blondes
+09. Cyanide
+10. New Dead Nation
+11. The Mark Of The Gun
+12. Chertograd
+13. Semi-Automatic
+14. Syndrome
+15. Play God
+16. Opium

-"The Perfect Cult" 2014, Gothic
+### "The Perfect Cult" 2014, Gothic

+01. Explode
+02. Fire Galore
+03. All The Devils Toys
+04. Ghost Reviver
+05. The Perfect Cult
+06. Asphalt Wings
+07. Bodies
+08. Temple Of The Insects
+09. Track, Crush & Prevail
+10. Noise Cuts
+11. All The Devil's Toys (8-bit version)
+12. Explode (Remix)
+13. Temple Of The Insects (Remix)

-"All the Devil's Toys (single)" 2014, Gothic
+### "All the Devil's Toys (single)" 2014, Gothic

+01 All the Devil's Toys
+02 All the Devil's Toys (8-Bit Version)

 ## Отношения с другими группами